 So what will actually happen if you stop sleeping now?

-After your first sleepless night your mesolimbic system become stimulated and dopamine runs rampant.
-And this may actually trigger some extra energy, motivation, positivity and sex drive.
+After your first sleepless night your Mesolithic system become stimulated and dopamine runs rampant.
+And this may actually trigger some extra energy, motivation, positive and s*x drive.
 But it is a slippery slope.
 After that stage your brains starts shutting off the regions responsible for planning and making decisions leading to more impulsive behavior.
 That will result in slower reaction time and reduced perceptual and cognitive functions.
 After two days, the body loses its ability to properly metabolizes glucose and the immune system stops working as well.
 The third day leads to hallucinations.

 So do not deprive yourself from sleep.
 If you have to stay awake, do it for 2 days at most.
 Your health is more important than your annual exam or your work.